techno-tim/techno-tim.github.io/_posts/2024-01-19-pikvm-tesmart.md

 - USB B Cables - <https://amzn.to/3Eel0wU>
 - EDID emulator (the ones I use) - <https://amzn.to/3tQp04Z>
 - EDID emulators (3 pack recommended by the community) - <https://amzn.to/47MUtCO>
+- VGA to HDMI Adapter (great for connecting VGA devices to a PiKVM) - <https://amzn.to/491uAAo>
 - Intel NUC 11 kit - <https://amzn.to/3vRDAJK>

 (Affiliate links may be included.
 I may receive a small commission at no cost to you.)